When Robots Kill – Is it Justified?

 While it is arguable that using drones and robots to kill enemies of the United States or members of terrorist organizations is indeed justified, the sad fact remains that many innocents have been killed as well.
 Of course, these innocent civilian deaths were mistakes, but they happened just the same.

-While debate surrounding the military’s use of drones is sure to continue for years to come, the use of robots to kill suspects here at home is unprecedented.
+Debate surrounding the military’s use of drones is sure to continue for years to come.
+However, the use of robots to kill suspects here at home is unprecedented.
 The fact that it happened now has many discussing other possible uses such as using robots to disperse crowds with water cannons, employing tasers or stun guns and even deploying chemical agents to incapacitate whole crowds.

 What Will Happen in the Future?